kdurril/student_sextant/README.txt

+To run: launch runserver.py from the app folder

 ## A student's goal is to graduate.
 To graduate, each student must complete a specialization
 ## Each specialization requires 3 parts: core requirements, specailization requirements and electives, and general electives
 ## Requirements need that all of a set (such as SOC requires 610 and 611) or a subset where 1 or more members of the set fulfills the requirement without regard to order